-The Bible is mostly stories about how the CHB campaign (Connect, Heal, Bless) has gone over the past 4000 years--what people did, what God did, and what that tells us about participating in the campaign today.
-The Bible also some other things not usually found in manuals, like poetry, prophecies, detailed descriptions of dreams, and letters to local campaign chapters.
+The Bible is mostly stories about how God's campaign has gone over the past 4000 years--what people did, what God did, and what that tells us about participating in the campaign today.

-In all seven versions of the Bible summary, Jesus Christ is the central figure even though he does not enter the story in person until about 80% of the way through the Bible.
+Jesus Christ is the central figure even though he does not enter the story in human form until about 80% of the way through.
 Then he takes the whole campaign to a new level.

 FAQs on having to live by a manual

 1. If we live by a manual, doesn't that kill our human freedom?